PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:solution>

 Be explicit about what you mean.
-Don't leave any room for different interpretations anywhere in the text.
+Don't leave any room for different interpretations anywhere in the report.

 </template>
 </ReportMistake>